reactphp/promise/README.md

 a trusted promise that follows the state of the thenable is returned.

 If `$promiseOrValue` is a promise, it will be returned as is.

-Note: The promise returned is always a promise implementing [ExtendedPromiseInterface](#extendedpromiseinterface).
-If you pass in a custom promise which only implements [PromiseInterface](#promiseinterface), this promise will be assimilated to a extended promise following `$promiseOrValue`.

 #### reject()